I2VControl-Camera: Precise Video Camera Control with Adjustable Motion Strength: Method

 Considering that $\mathbf{T}_{\lambda}$ is a $4$-dim tensor with shape $(T,2,H,W)$ and $m_{\lambda}$ is a $2$-dim tensor with shape $(T,1)$, we use a tiling method to expand $m_{\lambda}$ to the same shape as $\mathbf{T}_{\lambda}$, and then concatenate them along the channel dimension to finally obtain a $(T,3,H,W)$-shaped tensor as the input of the network.
 As shown in Fig.~\ref{fig:network} (layers marked with flame are our adaptive layers), we first employ several convolutional layers to convert the input to the same size as the tokens used in the diffusion process.
 We then concatenate the features with the tokens before computing self-attention.
 After the self-attention computation, we restore the original shape by removing the additional parts added during concatenation, similar to~\cite{hu2024animate}.

 During the training phase, we merely incorporate the insertion of the control signal, while all other training strategies remain unchanged.
 We adopt the same loss function and the same scheduler, with the sole modification being the introduction of the control signal condition.
-During testing, we first obtain the metric depth of the input image using Unidepth~\citep{piccinelli2024unidepth}, then compute the trajectory based on the input camera motion parameters (as in Fig.~\ref{fig:pipeline}), and require users to input the motion strength.
+During testing, we first employ Unidepth~\citep{piccinelli2024unidepth} to lift the input image into a RGBD point cloud.
+When the user moves the camera, we convert it as the transformation of 3D points in the camera coordinate systemcan according to the camera poses.
+We finally project the transformed 3D points of each frame onto camera plane to compute the 2D trajectory, as shown in Fig.~\ref{fig:pipeline}.
+Additionally, the user can provide a scalar value for the motion strength control.
 As a result, this conforms to the training paradigm and produces suitable camera movement effects.
 When the motion strength is set small, nearly static camera movements can be achieved, whereas a significant motion strength allows for more pronounced dynamics of the subject.